orange-org/orange/README.md

 ## Install and contribute

-This will probably only work on macOS.
-Not sure it will run on other systems.
+At this time, Orange will only work on macOS.
+The included `bitcoind` was built on macOS.

 To run this locally and contribute: